XT-1997/FARP-Net/README.md

-# FARP-Net: Local-Global Feature Aggregation and Relation-Aware Proposals for 3D Object Detection
+# TMM2023-FARP-Net: Local-Global Feature Aggregation and Relation-Aware Proposals for 3D Object Detection

 This is a [MMDetection3D](https://github.com/open-mmlab/mmdetection3d) implementation of the paper "FARP-Net: Local-Global Feature Aggregation and Relation-Aware Proposals for 3D Object Detection".